Canon G1 X Mark III vs 80D

-The Canon PowerShot G1 X Mark III and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in October 2017 and February 2016.
+The Canon PowerShot G1 X Mark III and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in October 2017 and February 2016.
 The G1X Mark III is a fixed lens compact, while the 80D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G1 X Mark III vs Canon 80D
+Body comparison: Canon G1 X Mark III vs 80D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (63 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 80D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 80D and their specifications in the Canon EF Lens Catalog.

-Sensor comparison: Canon G1 X Mark III vs Canon 80D
+Sensor comparison: Canon G1 X Mark III vs 80D

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 80D is 2 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.5 (G1X Mark III) and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.